 Approximately 78.7% of our 18-month backlog at September 30, 2005 was comprised of master service agreements and other service agreements which do not require our customers to purchase a minimum amount of services and are cancelable on short notice.
-These backlog amounts are based on our estimates and therefore may not result in actual revenue in any particular period or at all.
+These backlog amounts are based on our estimates and therefore may not result in actual receipt of revenue in the originally anticipated period or at all.
 In addition, contracts included in our backlog may not be profitable.
 We have historically experienced variances in the realization of our backlog because of project delays or cancellations resulting from weather conditions, external market factors and economic factors beyond our control and we may experience such delays or cancellations in the future.
+For example, 12-month backlog at December 31, 2001 was \$873.7 million but we only realized \$766.5 million of revenues for the 12-month period ended

+December 31, 2002.
 If our backlog fails to materialize, we could experience a reduction in our revenue, profitability and liquidity.